-Improved access to education: IPHD education advocates enrolled or re-enrolled more than 60 girls, many of whom had never been to school before.
+Improved access to education: IPHD education advocates enrolled or re-enrolled more than 83 girls, many of whom had never been to school before.
 For the 2019-2020 school year, IPHD achieved to enroll 60 more girls.
 In the last two years we enabled 143 girls to receive a school education.

-Decreased student to teacher ratio: IPHD hired two teachers to ensure that the government school was not overburdened by new students
+Decreased student to teacher ratio: IPHD hired one teacher to ensure that the government school was not overburdened by new students.

-Employment: IPHD provides employment to five Bhikamkor women — two as education advocates, two as full-time school teachers and one as the Saheli Community Center librarian
+Employment: IPHD provides employment to four Bhikamkor women — two as education advocates, one as full-time school teacher and one as the Saheli Community Center librarian.

 Providing education tools: IPHD provides necessary materials such as school and exam fees, uniforms, backpacks, notebooks and stationery for all enrolled girls.
 IPHD also offers free transportation services for girls who require it.

-Changing values: IPHD education advocates are altering the traditional mindsets of Bhikamkor families by making them understand the value of girls’ education
+Changing values: IPHD outreach workers are altering the traditional mindsets of Bhikamkor families by making them understand the value of girls’ education.

 Learning environment: IPHD provides a safe and clean after school environment in the Saheli Community Center library where children can read, color and play.